ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/manipulation.md

 $ cd ~/catkin_ws && catkin_make
 ```

-- If `catkin_make` command is completed without any errors, the preparation for OpenManipulator is done.
-Then load a TurtleBot3 Waffle or Waffle Pi with OpenManipulator on RViz.
+- If `catkin_make` command is completed without any errors, the preparation for OpenMANIPULATOR is done.
+Then load a TurtleBot3 Waffle or Waffle Pi with OpenMANIPULATOR on RViz.

 **TIP**: Before executing this command, you have to specify the model name of TurtleBot3.
 The `${TB3_MODEL}` is the name of the model you are using in `waffle`, `waffle_pi`.
 If you want to permanently set the export settings, please refer to [Export TURTLEBOT3_MODEL][export_turtlebot3_model]{: .popup} page.
 {: .notice--success}